ramkipalle/spark-examples/Example1/README.md

 3. Create a kubernetes secret that connects to Azure container registry to pull the images

-    Note: Make sure you create the secret in spark-apps namespace The following instructions gives steps to create the secret from command line using kubectl
+    Note: Make sure you create the secret in spark-apps namespace The following instructions provide steps to create the secret from command line using kubectl

     a.
 Set the context to spark-apps namespace kubectl config set-context --current --namespace=spark-apps